twobit-hack/cookverter/README.md

 This program converts various measurements used in baking

-It converts between:
+startAmount must be a number

+startUnit and endUnit must be one of the following:

-- teaspoons
+- 'tsp' //teaspoons
-- tablespoons
+- 'tbsp' //tablespoons
-- cups
+- 'cups'
-- pints
+- 'pints'
-- quarts
+- 'quarts'
-- gallons
+- 'gallons'
-- fluid ounces
+- 'fl oz' //fluid ounces
-- milliliters
+- 'mL' //milliliters

 TODO:
-- Format results to two decimal points, omitting decimals if the result is an integer
 - Assign program to a webpage with an HTML form